Loving myself is one thing. Liking myself… That takes some work.

 I’m starting to like myself.
 Like, holy shit.
 If you only knew.
-If you’d spent any time at all with me inside my brain, you’d have not thought it possible.
+If you’d spent any time inside my brain, you’d have not thought it possible.
 I mean, the things i’ve said to myself, about myself.
-I wouldn’t say those things even to the people that are largely responsible for me being this fucked up.
-But i’ve said them to me, about me.
+I wouldn’t even say those things to the ones responsible for me being this screwed up.
 I don’t want to bring down the tone of this piece by being specific.
-I’m pretty sure i don’t need to anyway.
-You already know, because you’ve said terrible things to yourself, about yourself too.
+Pretty sure i don’t need to anyway.
+You already know, because you’ve probably said terrible things to yourself, about yourself too.

 I was asked what my greatest fear is.
 It was during one of those courses that seekers like me are wont to take.
 It was a deep, intellectual course that asked you questions like, “What are you pretending not to know?”
 (If you inferred a sarcastic tone in that last sentence, you’re correct.
 Feel free to carry it through to the end of the paragraph.)
-In the third level of the course you did a fire walk and went on a zip line (not at the same time, but hey, that would’ve been an improvement) and then you were declared an intellectual giant and given leave to talk down to all the unfortunate peons who hadn’t taken the course, henceforth.
+In the third level of the course we did a fire walk and went on a zip line (not at the same time, but hey, that might’ve been more fun) and then we were declared an intellectual giant and given leave to talk down to all the unfortunate peons who hadn’t taken the course, henceforth.

 My greatest fear was, and is, death.
 Thanks to how deeply and completely i was indoctrinated in my family’s religion, i still wrestle with that fear.
 I got some much-needed relief the day i realised that, if the god i was raised to worship is indeed real (for which i see no evidence), i wouldn’t worship him anyway.
 Still, the vein of acquiescing to religious authority without question, and acceptance of dogma without investigation, runs through me.
 If i were a tapestry and religion a thread, the pattern of my life would be shot through with it.
-If i started pulling out those threads, the fabric would be ruined.
+If i started pulling out those threads, the fabric would fall apart.